 Just like all squares are rectangles, but only some rectangles are squares, all oils are fats, but only some fats are oils.
 The new Guidelines have been credited with saying, “Hey we’re okay with rectangles” but they are only okay with those rectangles that are squares.
 You can eat fat, but only if it’s oil.

 So: Fat–as in “saturated fat”– is still evil.
-But lower limits on “oil” are eased–with the exception of a few oils that the DGA folks still don’t like because their fatty acids are mostly saturated.
-Lower limits on oils in the diet have shifted from no less than 20% of calories to no less than 25%.
-But make no mistake: The upper limit on dietary “oil” as a macronutrient remains at 35% of calories, as it has been since 2005.
+For adults, lower limits on “oil” are still 20%–with the exception of a few oils that the DGA folks still don’t like because their fatty acids are mostly saturated.
+And the upper limit on dietary “oil” as a macronutrient remains at 35% of calories, as it has been since 2005.
 Only by keeping limits on “oil” low can we manage to cram in the Guidelines’ requisite 45%-65% of calories of carbohydrate into our diets and still have room for protein.

 In other words, the USDA hasn’t discarded the “low-fat” diet.
-They’ve discarded the “low oil” diet and actually, not even that.
+They’ve instituted the “low oil” diet.
 Now you are allowed a whopping 27 grams (about 5 teaspoons) of highly processed and refined, probably not local or within your foodshed, oily oil.
 Cheers!

 4. The DGA limits sugar intake.